jaskirat1616/Arvos-sdk/docs/index.md

 ## 📱 What ARVOS Streams

-ARVOS captures and streams high-quality sensor data from your iPhone and Apple Watch:
+ARVOS captures and streams sensor data from your iPhone and Apple Watch:

 ### iPhone Sensors